Search

 And ‘the mitzvah,’ which is the explanation of the Torah, he did not write down, but he commanded it to the elders, to Joshua, and to the rest of the Jewish People, as it is said [Deuteronomy 13:1]: ‘Be careful to observe everything I command to you.’
 For this reason, it is called the Oral Torah.”

-When the Jewish People stood at Mount Sinai 3332 years ago, G-d openly revealed Himself on one day to the entire nation (on the sixth day of the month of Sivan, in the year 2448 of the Hebrew calendar), and He spoke to them the Ten Commandments.
-This unique event had many millions of eye witnesses: over 600,000 Jewish men aged 20 and older, all the younger Jewish males, all the Jewish females, and the vast number of Egyptians (insincere converts – the Erev Rav) who followed these more than 3 million Jews out of Egypt.
+When the Jewish People stood at Mount Sinai 3336 years ago, G-d openly revealed Himself to the entire nation.
+It was on the sixth of the month of Sivan, in the year 2448 of the Hebrew calendar, when He spoke the Ten Commandments.
+This unique event had many millions of eye witnesses: over 600,000 Jewish men aged 20 and older, the younger Jewish males, the Jewish females, and the great number of Egyptians (insincere converts – the Erev Rav) who followed these more than 3 million Jews out of Egypt.

 “Moses went into the Tent, and Aaron [1] went in with him.
 Moses then stated to him a single time the mitzvah he had received and taught him its explanation, (following which) Aaron moved to the right of Moses.
 Then, Elazar and Itamar, Aaron’s sons, entered and Moses told them what he had told Aaron, and then they stepped back.
 One sat to the left of Moses, and the other on the right of Aaron.
 Then the seventy Elders arrived, and Moses taught Aaron and his sons.
 Following this came the masses of people and every one seeking G-d, and Moses placed before them the mitzvah, until all had heard it from his mouth.